← Back to research

 • Minimal features — No folders, wiki links, or rich formatting beyond markdown

-• Security concerns — Some users uncertain about encryption level for sensitive data
+• Security concerns — No zero-knowledge encryption; some users uncertain about protection for sensitive data

 • Basic markdown only — No tables, diagrams, or advanced markdown extensions